aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Writes error log.
 This is a useful function that will close the log and write error messages in case of abnormal program termination.

+INPUTS:
+  - $message   : notification message
-INPUTS: notification message, fail status of the process, log directory
+  - $failStatus: fail status of the process
+  - $LogDir    : log directory

-### lookupNextVisitLabel($candID, $dbhr)
+### lookupNextVisitLabel($CandID, $dbhr)

 Will look up for the next visit label of candidate `CandID`.
 Useful only if the visit label IS NOT encoded somewhere in the patient ID or patient name.

+INPUTS:
+  - $CandID: candidate's `CandID`
-INPUTS: candidate's CandID, database handle reference
+  - $dbhr  : database handle reference

 RETURNS: next visit label found for the candidate

 ### getFileNamesfromSeriesUID($seriesuid, @alltarfiles)

-Will extract from the `tarchive_files` table a list of DICOM files matching a given SeriesUID.
+Will extract from the `tarchive_files` table a list of DICOM files matching a given `SeriesUID`.

+INPUTS:
+  - $seriesUID  : `SeriesUID` to use for matching
-INPUTS: seriesUID, list of tar files
+  - @alltarfiles: list of DICOM files matching the `SeriesUID`

-RETURNS: list of DICOM files corresponding to the seriesUID
+RETURNS: list of DICOM files corresponding to the `SeriesUID`

 ### extract\_tarchive($tarchive, $upload\_id, $seriesuid)

 Extracts the DICOM archive so that data can actually be uploaded.

 INPUTS:
-  - $tarchive : path to the archive
+  - $tarchive : path to the DICOM archive
   - $upload\_id: upload ID of the study
   - $seriesuid: optionally a series UID